Kurashiki Okayama, Japan Travel Guide

 Mid-range Traveler (JPY 13,000-27,000 / USD 90-190):

 Business hotels, mid-range hotels, or standard ryokan.
 Dines at mid-range restaurants, izakayas, and cafes.
-Uses local trains and buses, occasional taxis.
+Uses local rail and bus services, occasional taxis.
 Visits multiple paid museums and sights.

 A significant portion of your budget.
 Prices vary greatly by category and season.
 Hostels are lowest, luxury hotels highest.